Burhan7777/Scribble/Features.md

 36) Change drop down menu in add note to text view like in edit note: DONE
 37) Remove 30 days trial stuff(Main): DONE
 38) Delete Notebooks(Main):
-39) Why login dialog box on login screen:
+39) Why login dialog box on login screen: DONE
-40) Can add notes in locked screen(Main):
+40) Can add notes in locked screen(Main): DONE
 41) Can add notes in notebooks(Main): DONE
+42) Remove Splash screen(Main):DONE
+43) Add Firebase events to everything(Main):
+44) Keep track of total words written for the achievements(Main):
+45) How long notes survive in trash in settings :